ipshamenon/dice-game/README.md

-Play this simple 2 player game you can use to settle your next family argument or dispute!
+Play this simple 2 player game to settle your next family/friend argument or dispute!